checkerschaf/sherlock-deno/README.md

   <br>
 </p>

-Sherlock-Deno is a remake of the original [sherlock](https://github.com/sdushantha/sherlock) by [sdushantha](https://github.com/sdushantha) with many advantages over its original.
+Sherlock-Deno is a remake of the original [sherlock](https://github.com/sdushantha/sherlock) by [sdushantha](https://github.com/sdushantha).

 Why use Sherlock-Deno?
 - Super lighweight